-The financial crises affected the Spanish exports that decreased from $285 billion in 2008 to $215.7 billion in 2009 and the imports followed the same trend, decreasing from $415.5 billion in 2008 to $293.2 billion in 2009.
+The financial crisis experienced throughout the European Union affected the Spanish exports as well and they decreased from $285 billion in 2008 to $215.7 billion in 2009, while the imports followed the same trend, decreasing from $415.5 billion in 2008 to $293.2 billion in 2009.

 The most imported products in Spain are: fuel (19%), food (7%), machinery (6%) and motor cars (4%).

 More details on the import/export activities in Spain are available below: